 Elizabeth Hammond Elizabeth Hammond

-North Smithfield Town Council Meeting - November 03, 2025
+North Smithfield Town Council - November 03, 2025

 "The Council officially moved forward with the police station project by accepting Parasol Builders as the construction manager, noting their estimate was significantly more reliable than competitors' due to the use of actual subcontractor input.
 In addition to infrastructure, the Council focused on community recreation, approving a grant application for Pachico Park.
 While some residents urged the use of engineered wood fiber to save costs over rubber surfacing, the Council maintained flexibility to ensure ADA compliance while optimizing the $500,000 grant request."